tnyeanderson/heart-sms-backend/docs/getting-started.md

 **Caddy**

 Update the `Caddyfile` with your own URLs (no need to add a block for `mqtt.heart.lan`).
-Then, change every `tls internal` line to read:
+Then, change the `tls internal` line to read:
 ```
 tls /path/to/cert.crt /path/to/key.key
 ```